 We used to think that women were protected from heart disease — at least until they hit menopause.
-But Dr. Indu Poornima, cardiologist and director of Allegheny Health Network’s Women’s Heart Center, is seeing younger and younger female patients with serious cardiac problems.
+But Dr. Indu Poornima, cardiologist and director of the Allegheny Health Network (AHN) Women’s Heart Center, is seeing younger and younger female patients with serious cardiac problems.

 “The most important thing to understand is that heart disease affects women of all ages,” Dr. Poornima says.
-“The reason we think this is happening is related to the increased prevalence of risk factors such as obesity, high blood pressure, diabetes (type 1 and type 2) and smoking in younger women.
+“The reason we think this is happening is related to the increased prevalence of risk factors such as obesity, high blood pressure, diabetes and smoking in younger women.
 If, at age 25, you have diabetes or high blood pressure and you’re smoking, the likelihood that you will have a heart attack — even when you’re premenopausal — is quite high.”

-In fact, according to the American Heart Association, heart disease claims the lives of one in three American women at a rate of nearly one every minute.
-And while we often think of heart disease in the form of an old man with intense chest pain, it strikes more women than men — and often with more subtle symptoms.
+In fact, according to the Centers for Disease Control and Prevention (CDC), heart disease is the leading cause of death for women in the U.S. While we often think of heart disease in the form of an old man with intense chest pain, it strikes more women than men — and often with more subtle symptoms.

 Shockingly, 64 percent of women who die suddenly from heart disease experience no symptoms.
 The women who do feel symptoms are more likely to have signs that don’t fit our mental picture of heart disease and that unfortunately may be ignored.